-North Carolina non-profit community action agencies administer several programs for the unemployed, low income, and working poor.
+North Carolina non-profit community action agencies listed below administer several programs for the unemployed, low income, and working poor.
 Case management, financial help for bills including electroc or transportation, and social services are available at your local office.
 Most of resources are focused on providing long term self-sufficiency, which usually involves helping a client find a job or gain a new skill.
 However some short term, emergency grants may be offered for services such as weatherization or housing.

 Rental assistance may be provided in the form of Housing Choice Vouchers.
 This is the federal government’s primary program for helping very low-income families, the disabled, elderly, and poor afford decent, sanitary and safe housing.
 North Carolina families who enroll in the section 8 program are able to find and move into their own housing as long as it meets government requirement.
 The government will then help subsidize your rent using vouchers and grants.